 Waste Label Requirements

-- Chemical waste must be labeled with a Hazardous Waste Label, waste labels are located on the Hazardous Materials Management page.
+- Chemical waste must be labeled with a Hazardous Waste Label.
+Blank waste labels can be accessed here.
+Customized labels can be created using EHSA.

 - Unused or unopened chemicals, or original bottles containing remaining original material do not require additional labeling.
 Original factory label is sufficient.